Liverpool F.C. Women: Full time professional era and title winning years

+Decline and resurgence

 Over a period of several years, Liverpool never reached the heights they reached from 2013 to 2015.
 Not properly replacing Matt Beard, lack of funding and investment, being overlooked when the men's team moved to their new £50m facility in Kirkby and the departure of then emerging star players such as Niamh Charles, Caroline Weir, Lucy Bronze, Alex Greenwood, Shanice van de Sanden and Asisat Oshoala ultimately led Liverpool to be relegated on a points-by-game basis in the 2019–20 FA WSL season to the FA Women's Championship for a fourth time, after being in the Women's Super League since its inception.

 After a great deal of backlash, the first steps were taken to rectify the mistakes made by making a number of positive changes.
 In September 2020, Director of Communications, Susan Black, a key member of the club's senior executive team, was appointed as executive director of Liverpool FC Women in addition to her role.
 Black was also appointed to the board of Liverpool FC Women alongside Billy Hogan, the club's Chief Executive Officer.
 During her time at the club, Black has had an extensive portfolio working on multiple projects.
 From equality, diversity and inclusion programs, to overseeing the club's social responsibility programme, Red Neighbours initiative and a board member of the LFC Foundation.

 In the 2020–21 FA Women's Championship season, Liverpool Women finished 3rd, after a 1–1 draw at home to Blackburn Rovers narrowly ended their promotion hopes.
 Midway through the season, manager Vicky Jepson left the club by mutual consent.
 Assistant manager, Amber Whiteley took charge on an interim basis.

 In May 2021, former manager Matt Beard, who led Liverpool to back to back Women's Super League titles seven years prior, was reappointed Liverpool Women's manager.
 Beards's start in his second stint with the club proved to be a success.
 In his first season, Liverpool won the 2021–22 FA Women's Championship in stunning fashion winning sixteen out of their twenty two league games, earning their promotion back to the FA Women's Super League.
 Upon securing promotion Liverpool men's first team manager Jürgen Klopp said :

 "Obviously, Liverpool was in the last years not famous for treating or dealing with women's football outstandingly well.
 They didn't go down to the Championship for no reason....Now they are back and we have to make sure that we use the situation.
 It is a wonderful team, great coach and I'm really happy for them to get promoted."